BlaireLeone/bulma-clean-theme/binti-review.md

 Character-driven and eloquent plot - some plot holes and lacking universal world building

-Seems perfect for: someone looking for a fast-paced adventure and local world building, but not for someone looking for mood and a complex sci-fi universe
+Seems perfect for: someone looking for a fast-paced adventure, local world building, and a strong female lead

 Genre: Sci-Fi, human interest, speculative fiction

 Pages: 368 for all three books combined

 ## **About**

-test test test testestestetet

 ## **Review**